BraintrustHoldings/ELK-Stack-Tutorials/Logstash/01-Basic_Usage.md

 events.
 It is important to ensure that each of your message being parsed by Logstash has an accurate timestamp.
 Otherwise, your events could be stored in a wrong index or in an unexpected location.

+## Next Steps
+Now that we have successfully configured and started Logstash for the first time, we can being to look at more advanced configuration options and perform our first Grok operations in [Module 2 - Configuration and Grok](02-Configuration_And_Grok.md).

 ## Gotcha's / Troubleshooting
 If the Logstash process is failing to start, be sure that all the Logstash configuration files are readable by the logstash user (this user should have been added by the RPM install).

-## Next Steps
-Now that we have successfully configured and started Logstash for the first time, we can being to look at more advanced configuration options.